arayq2/Bridge/Deck/README.txt

 3. Layout for visibility.

 A third format is suitable for display purposes, and for translations to other external formats.
 The essential data structure is a 4-array (seats) of 4-arrays (suits) of 14-arrays of char (cards).
 The seats and suits are in canonical order (WNES and SHDC respectively.)
+There are thus 16 holdings as strings.
 See Deal.h.